League:

 Macron became Oxford United's new kit supplier, with a 4-year deal announced with the Italian sportswear giant.

-The EFL has a new charity partner, replacing Mind.
+The EFL introduced a new charity partner.

 The EFL sleeve patches now featured a 3D embossed effect, presumably to make them harder to counterfeit.
-In addition, the right-sleeve gambling patch was refreshed with a new message, whilst the anti-discrimination message was changed to "Together".
+In addition, the right-sleeve gambling patch was refreshed with a new message, whilst the anti-discrimination message was simplified to "Together".

 All of the 2022 kits featured the text "EST. 1893" positioned just under the collar neckline.